Anyone who follows me knows that I’m not a big fan of brain-picking.

 I’m not trying to be snobby here, but it’s simple math:

-If I’m getting three brain-picking requests every day, that works out to over 1000 of them every year.
+If I’m getting a brain-picking request every day, that works out to 365 of them every year.

 Should I take time to help all those people, it would distract me from helping my paying clients.

 Years ago, I tried to assist everyone who reached out to “pick my brain”.

 The result was I ended up tired and feeling like a french fry being fought over by a bunch of hungry seagulls at the beach.

 So I got very clear on boundaries, and decided that I would only allow my clients to pick my brain.